lisyarus/blog/_posts/2023-12-26-3d-shape-matching-with-quaternions.md

 All $$S_k^TS_k$$ are symmetric positive-semidefinite $$2\times 2$$ matrices, and so is $$B$$.
 The expression $$r^T B r$$ is a *quadratic form*, and we need to minimize it.

-This is where we're golden: it is a well-known theorem that the minimum of a quadratic form applied to unit vectors is the smallest eigenvalue of the matrix $$B$$, and the actual minimizing vector is the corresponding eigenvalue!
+This is where we're golden: it is a well-known theorem that the minimum of a quadratic form applied to unit vectors is the smallest eigenvalue of the matrix $$B$$, and the actual minimizing vector is the corresponding eigenvector!
 So, all we need to do is compute this $$2\times 2$$ matrix and slap an eigenvector algorithm on top of it!

 This sure does sound much more complicated than an explicit formula, so why even bother?
 Well, because this is what actually generalizes to 3D.